✓ Updated June 2026

 KTX High-Speed Train

-The KTX is the fastest and most comfortable way to reach Pyeongchang from Seoul.
-It connects directly to Jinbu Station, which is the main gateway to the county's attractions, including the Alpensia and Yongpyong resorts.
+The KTX is your fastest and most comfortable way to reach Pyeongchang from Seoul.
+It connects directly to Pyeongchang Station, making it ideal for those prioritizing speed and convenience, especially if heading to the ski resorts.

 Intercity Buses

-Buses offer a more budget-friendly alternative to the KTX and run frequently from Seoul's Express Bus Terminal or Dong Seoul Bus Terminal to Pyeongchang Bus Terminal.
-From there, you'll need to take local transport.
+Buses offer a more budget-friendly alternative to the KTX and connect Seoul's major bus terminals (like Dong Seoul Bus Terminal) to Pyeongchang Bus Terminal.
+This is a good option if you're not in a rush and want to save money.

 Rental Car